WSG23/yosai_intel_dashboard_fresh/docs/analytics_service.md

 ## Data Flow

 1. User uploads files or selects a data source.
-2. `DataLoader` loads mappings and cleans each file.
+2. `Processor` loads mappings and cleans each file.
 3. Cleaned data is combined and handed to `AnalyticsService`.
 4. Analytics are computed and returned to the dashboard.